jcollard/ChessAppDevlog/README.md

 }
 ```

 At first, this seemed like it was going to work.
-If I ran the program, it was
+Running the program
-happy to pipe the output to the `output_2.txt` file.
+and piping the output to `output_2.txt` did not result in any exceptions.

-However, simply running the command twice would sometimes result in two
+However, simply running the command twice would sometimes result in differing
-different `output_2.txt` files.
+files.
 The changes were mostly insignificant... extra
 whitespace / the order the cursor position was being set would be different.
+But
+this was enough that I knew this wouldn't be reliable.

-I'm embarrassed to say that it wasn't able to fix this issue and ended up
+I'm embarrassed to say that I wasn't able to fix this issue and eventually gave up
+on the idea of comparing the original output with the modified output.

-scrapping the `diff` idea and instead relied on watching the game play out in my
+Instead, I decided I would have to watch the game play out in the terminal after
-terminal after each change to try and "eye-ball" the differences.
-It wasn't
+each change and do my best to "eye-ball" the differences.
+I wasn't happy with this but
-great BUT it was **SOMETHING** to help give me a little bit of confidence after
+at least it was **SOMETHING** that would provide me with a small amount of confidence
-each change.
+after each change.

-With that said, I am very happy I had the test as it did save me against several
+With that said, I am very happy I had this simple test as it did save me from
+myself against several failed refactors.
+Without it, I almost certainly would
-refactors that I otherwise would have likely spent hours trying to debug.
+have spent hours trying to debug weird edge cases.

-## Part 2: Extracting Local Functions
+# Part 2: Extracting Local Functions

-With the basic test available, the next step was to try and pull as much as I
+With the basic test available, the next step was to try and pull as much code as I
-could out of the ~700 lines of code that were within the `Main` method.
-The goal
+could manage out of the 700-ish line **Main** method.

-was to try and identify where I could abstract and simplify components.
+While doing this, my goal was to identify duplicate code as well as spots for
+abstraction and simplification.

-I started at the top of the `Main` method and worked my way down.
+Starting at the top of the **Main** method I worked my way down.
 Each time I
-encountered a local function, I would attempt to extract it as a static method.
+encountered a locally defined function, I would attempt to extract it as a static method.

 For example: